Lundy breeding birds 2008 to 2021

 This page summarises the recent status of Lundy’s breeding species – both landbirds and seabirds – including all those known to have bred successfully, as well as those that are thought to have bred, since The Birds of Lundy was published in 2007.
-A total of 43 species are known to have bred during the period 2008–2021, inclusive.
-Of these, 30 species were confirmed as breeding successfully every year.
+A total of 45 species are known to have bred during the period 2008–2023, inclusive.
+Of these, at least 30 species were confirmed as breeding successfully every year.
 One other species that has bred previously on the island (Collared Dove) has occurred in suitable habitat in the breeding season during this period but is not known to have nested since 2007.
-One species (Song Thrush) has not bred since 2009, but a territory-holding male was present in 2021.
+One species (Song Thrush) has not bred since 2009, but a territory-holding male was present in the spring/summer 2021–2023.

 Mallard